Hinna, hinna! The Golden Kamuy Season 4 release date for the restart of the broadcast is confirmed for April 2023, the Spring 2023 anime season.

 The manga has been serialized weekly in Shueisha’s Weekly Young Jump magazine since August 2014.
 The manga series is up to Volume 29 as of April 19, 2022.
-The Golden Kamuy Volume 30 release date is on June 17, 2022, and the Golden Kamuy manga’s ending in Volume 31 will release on July 19, 2022.
+The Golden Kamuy Volume 30 release date was on June 17, 2022, and the Golden Kamuy manga’s ending in Volume 31 was released on July 19, 2022.

 VIZ Media is publishing the official English translation of the Golden Kamuy manga series.
-The English manga was up to Volume 25 as of February 15, 2022, with Volume 26 scheduled to be released on May, 2022, and Volume 27 on September 20, 2022.
+The English manga was up to Volume 26 as of May 2022, with Volume 27 scheduled to be released on September 20, 2022.

 According to Shueisha’s Weekly Young Jump magazine, the manga series by creator Satoru Noda entered its climax phase with the May 2021 release of Golden Kamuy Chapter 277: Operation Defend Hanazawa Yuusaku’s Virginity.